 Sustainability and resource conservation

 Professional compaction reduces rework, lowers material losses, and extends the service life of components.
 During deconstruction, uniformly compacted concrete leads to more predictable fracture patterns, which increases separation precision and promotes clean separation of reinforcement and concrete.
 This can reduce noise, energy use, and dust generation in the fields of concrete demolition and special demolition as well as gutting and cutting.
+High initial quality also supports selective recycling strategies, improves downstream processing efficiency, and helps conserve resources over the asset life cycle.

 Practice-oriented planning and documentation